-June’s birthstone, the pearl, has long been associated with love, innocence, purity, and femininity.
+June Birthstone – Pearl – Each month of the year is represented by its own special gemstone.
+Pearl is associated with June.
+The pearl has long been associated with love, innocence, purity, and femininity.
 They suggest chastity, modesty, and stable marriage relationships.

 Appropriately, the name “pearl” comes from the Old French perle, from the Latin perna meaning “leg,” referencing the leg-of-mutton shape of an open mollusk shell that they are formed in.